Checkpoint Systems

 Checkpoint Systems is an American company that specializes in loss prevention and merchandise visibility for retail companies.
-It makes products that allow retailers to check inventory, quicken the replenishment cycle, prevent out-of-stocks and reduce theft.
-Checkpoint offers Electronic Article Surveillance (EAS) radio frequency solutions for retail, high-theft and loss-prevention solutions, RFID hardware, software, and labeling capabilities.
+It manufactures a range of products and solutions that enable retailers to check inventory, speed up the replenishment cycle, prevent out-of-stocks, and reduce theft.
+Its portfolio includes Electronic Article Surveillance (EAS) radio frequency systems, RFID hardware and software, source tagging, secure product display solutions, and a comprehensive set of RFID and barcode labeling capabilities.